6 Steps How to Get CE Marking for Your Product?

-EU-CERT Certification Body helps companies navigate the complexities of international markets.
-EU-CERT Certification Body provides Indian companies with on the ground insight, and an unbeatable network of contacts in more than 40 cities worldwide.
-The 6 steps of this EU-CERT bring together insight on CE marking certification from experts and as well as key European Union resources.
+ECT Certification Body helps companies navigate the complexities of international markets.
+ECT Certification Body provides Indian companies with on the ground insight, and an unbeatable network of contacts in more than 40 cities worldwide.
+The 6 steps of this ECT bring together insight on CE marking certification from experts and as well as key European Union resources.

 What is the CE Marking / CE mark/ CE Certification?

 The CE Marking below is a sign that a manufacturer sees description below affixes to an equipment so that it can be sold in Europe.
 The CE mark is necessary for Equipment’s which fall under one of 24 European directives.
 The CE Marking means that the manufacturer takes responsibility for the compliance of an equipment with all applicable European health, safety, performance and environmental Needs.
 CE Marking stands for “ConformitéEuropéenne”, the French word for European conformity.

 The CE Marking is required in all 27 member states of the European Union, as well as Iceland, Norway, and Liechtenstein.
 Switzerland accepts the CE Marking for some Equipment’s and Turkey actually requires that many types of Equipment which are CE marked.

 The normal legal person with responsibility for the design, manufacture, packaging, and labeling of a product before it is placed on the market under its own name.
 The bottom line: CE Certification provides entry to a market of over 400 million customers.

 CE marking is not like other certification marks.

 ECT Laboratories marks, for example, can only be used when those organizations have determined that product meets applicable standards.
 European organizations do not grant authorization to use the CE Marking as it is not owned by any specific body.
 The manufacturer is answerable for its full use.